nightscout/trio-docs/docs/EN/operate/build.md

 Under the Xcode menu item, select Behaviors, Edit Behaviors

-Follow these steps (refer to graphic below):
+Follow these steps (refer to the graphic below):

 1. At the bottom of the window, click the `+` sign
 2. Under the Custom section, you should see the New Behavior row, enter `Open Terminal`